-Hiring a diverse workforce without bias can be difficult, because we often instinctively want to hire individuals who are akin to us.
-Although it can seem easier when all employees share similar personalities, embracing differences and focussing on culture add allows you to benefit in a variety of ways:
+Hiring a diverse workforce without bias can be difficult because we often instinctively want to hire individuals who are akin to us.
+Although it can seem easier when all employees share similar personalities, embracing differences and focusing on culture add allows you to benefit in a variety of ways:

 Some organisations worry that hiring for culture add will undermine their existing company culture and have a negative impact on collaboration and morale.
-However, hiring for fit remains an important component when it comes to the foundations of a business’ culture: it’s values.
+However, hiring for fit remains an important component when it comes to the foundations of business culture: its values.
 As long as the core values of team members line up, the culture will continue to flourish.

 Additionally, there’s no harm in asking certain things up front – but sometimes the candidate will say what they think you want to hear rather than their true views.
 On top of that, when interviewing a candidate, their values will often reveal themselves naturally anyway.
 Asking behavioural and situational questions will paint a clear idea of their values as an individual – take a look at our interview toolkit here.
 This gives you some insight into their values in an unbiased way, allowing you to make the right call for the company.
 It would also be useful to brainstorm cultural interview questions that relate to the team ahead of time.

-Our clients’ priorities are always changing with the market’s needs, and it’s important to maintain a culture that is just as fluid.
-The move from culture fit to culture add may seem challenging, but by focussing on core values and embracing diversity, organisations will be able to find the people they need to create a more well-rounded team and propel the business into the future.
+Our client’s priorities are always changing with the market’s needs, and it’s important to maintain a culture that is just as fluid.
+The move from culture fit to culture add may seem challenging, but by focusing on core values and embracing diversity, organisations will be able to find the people they need to create a more well-rounded team and propel the business into the future.